Inward Glance

 The journal entry field under each goal category is for ongoing reflection — not a to-do list.
 Use it to write about what's working, what's shifted, what you're noticing.
 Return to it monthly.
 Over time these entries become a record of your actual growth, not just your intentions.

 What the creator learned about goals: The goals that worked best were the ones that felt slightly uncomfortable to write down — because they were honest.
-Vague goals ("be healthier") gave way to specific ones with real markers.
+Vague goals ("improve my well-being") gave way to specific ones with real markers.
 She also found that goals across pillars could reinforce each other: a travel goal became a relational goal (who to go with), an intellectual goal (what to read before going), and a spiritual goal (what to plant in the garden afterward) all at once.

 Step 4 · Build your 5-year roadmap